MostafaElBakhti/PrintF/README.md

 The `ft_printf` function uses a combination of:
 - **Variadic arguments**: To handle a variable number of arguments passed to the function.
 - **State machine parsing**: To process format specifiers and modifiers efficiently.
-- **Buffering**: To optimize output by minimizing the number of write system calls.

 These choices ensure that the implementation is both efficient and adheres to the expected behavior of the standard `printf` function.